 Factors that impact alignment cost

-A front-end alignment that only involves the two wheels on the front of the car typically costs from $50 to $75, compared to $100 to $150 for a four-wheel alignment.
+- The number of wheels: A front-end alignment, which involves only the two wheels on the front of the car, typically costs anywhere from $50 to $75.
+Four-wheel alignments cost more, usually $100 to $150.

-Adding other services like tire balancing or car suspension repairs, which the mechanic might need to complete before the alignment, also increases the cost of the alignment.
+- Extra services: Services like tire balancing or car suspension repairs, which the mechanic might need to complete before the alignment, increases the cost of the alignment.

 What happens during an alignment?